sumtxt/wiesbaden/README.md

 # Setup

-Unfortunatly, this package can only be used if the user registered on [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online) and has a personal login name and password.
+Unfortunately, this package can only be used if the user registered on [regionalstatistik.de](https://www.regionalstatistik.de/genesis/online) and has a personal login name and password.
 Register here: [https://www.regionalstatistik.de/genesis/online?Menu=Registrierung](https://www.regionalstatistik.de/genesis/online?Menu=Registrierung).

 # Howto